zhulinn/car-rental-Ruby-on-Rails/README.md

 # Records
 * SuperAdmin and Admin can see all the reservations and check-out information in "Records", and can click on the "details" to see more specific information about one record.
 * Customer can see all his/her own reservations and check-out information in "Records", and can click on the "details" to see more specific information about one record.
-# Corner Case
-* When Admin delete a car from the system:
-  1. The user who is reserving or checking out this car will update his(her) status to indicate he(she) has returned the car.
-  2. All records associated with the car will be removed including the reserve record and checked out record.
-* When Admin delete a user from the system:
-  1. The car which is reserved or checked out by this user will update its status to indicate the user has returned the car.
-  2. All records associated with the user will be removed, including the reservations, and checked out records.